 If you choose to purchase books directly from me, I offer a 20% discount and free shipping, making it possible to defray part of the cost of my visit through student book purchases.
 This means that, for every book sold as part of my visit, your school will earn between $2.00-$4.00.
 Depending on the size of your school and the socioeconomic background of your families, you can expect to sell between 25 and 300 books.
 An average school will typically sell about 75 books, earning roughly $250 to put toward the cost of the author visit.

 I provide the order forms, and even pay for shipping, making book ordering as simple as possible.
 And, if you make time in the schedule, I will autograph and personalize all books purchased, making them a treasured keepsake.

 Want More Information?

-Fill out this form to receive more information about Kenn Nesbitt’s in-person and online school and library visit programs.
+Fill out this form to receive more information about Kenn Nesbitt’s online school and library visit programs.